hqweay/obsidian-pangu-go/readme.md

 > `![](https://leay.net/text.png)`

-> To you,and you alone, 「what matters is the process: the experience of shaping the artwork.」
+> To you, and you alone, 「what matters is the process: the experience of shaping the artwork.」

 格式化后：